Existential Crisis: How To Find Your Way Back

 Some of the most effective treatments for an existential crisis can involve therapy on its own.
 However, ultimately, due to how personal an existential crisis can be, consult a professional to know what solutions would be appropriate for you.
 Some of the tips below focus on how you can cope with an existential crisis.

-Understand That Purpose Is A Choice: Live the kind of life that fills you with a sense of value and fulfillment.
-Be realistic in your expectations and maintain an honest appraisal of the world.
+Understand That Purpose Is A Choice: It can be helpful to live the kind of life that fills you with a sense of value and fulfillment, being realistic in your expectations and maintaining an honest appraisal of the world.
 Some of the turmoil that comes from an existential crisis often stems from the inability to reconcile the way the world is with how we want it to be or how we believe it should be.

 The world is a cruel place sometimes, and no matter how hard we try to make sense of it, the vastness of this complexity can leave us feeling out of depth or insignificant.
-Rather than allowing yourself to be overwhelmed by mysteries and situations beyond your control, you can choose to keep an open mind in your search for meaning.
+Rather than allowing yourself to be overwhelmed by mysteries and situations beyond your control, you can choose to keep an open mind in your search for meaning and purpose in life.

 For example, if you have been dealing with the existential anxiety of living in a violent neighborhood, try not to focus only on how this confirms the human propensity for primitive behavior, but if it is possible to relocate to a safer part of town where you will be less worried about your safety.